 The Enclave Hellfire Troopers, who have more health than any other human enemies in the game, carry either a hard hitting, very accurate plasma rifle or an extremely high damage Heavy Incinerator, and wear the best armor in the game.
 Thankfully, they are a pretty rare encounter, and when you encounter a large number of them, you get the Tesla Cannon, which can make short work of them.

-Designated Villain: Aside from the shoot-on-sight policy of their Mooks, the game never really gives any reason for why you have to fight the Enclave, Dr. Li just saying "it's not right" when telling the Brotherhood the Enclave can't be allowed to control the purifier.
-The obvious pride issues aside, when you examine the situation from a pragmatic point of view, it actually makes far more sense to ally with them and let them take over the region, as they have the resources, manpower and technology to help a lot of people and bring order to the wasteland, and they're (mostly) interested in doing so.
-The only reason they're seen as villains is because players will know about what they did in Fallout 2, to the player character it's Off Screen Villainy and barely brought up until the end of the game.
+The Enclave has shades of this.
+The game never really gives any reason for why you have to fight the Enclave, Dr. Li just saying "it's not right" when telling the Brotherhood the Enclave can't be allowed to control the purifier.
+Of course, you just have seen Autumn execute an unarmed scientist just to make your father talk. and the Mooks you face shoot at you on sight.
+But when you examine the situation from a pragmatic point of view, it actually makes far more sense to let them take over the region, as they have the resources, manpower and technology to help a lot of people and bring order to the wasteland.
 And by that point you know only Eden wants to repeat their plan in Fallout 2; Autumn, who depending on your actions can end up the sole controlling force of the Enclave, does not.

 Alistair Tenpenny seems to have a bit of this treatment going on as well; while he's perhaps not quite the Complete Monster his minion Mr. Burke is, he still shoots people from the top of a skyscraper for fun, he's still a complete bigot, and the fact that killing him nets the player a karma boost (one of the few occasions where this happens) suggests that even if he's now just a slightly senile old man (which is how he's generally viewed in this treatment), he's been responsible for some pretty nasty stuff in his life.